 Do you want wisdom and knowledge?
 They are only found in Christ!
 He is the answer to all things as He knows all and shares all with us through the Word and the Spirit.

-I tell you this so that no one may deceive you by fine-sounding arguments.
+I say this so that no one will fool you with plausible but specious arguments.

 Now, Paul begins to address the first challenge that faced them and even faces the church of today.
 The word "deceive" here actually means victimize.
 There are many ministers of the gospel that want to share a lot of words that seem to make since but they never get down to sharing the Word of God.
 They may have a college degree and all kinds of training in how to speak but they don't know much about Christ and following Him.
 This in turn produces Christians who don't understand the calling they have or the power that is within them.